 With a chance to go to the finals on the line, the doubles team for Argentina and Russia dueled it out in a very tough fifth set.
 It ended with a 19-17 victory for Argentina, which consisted of a team of David Nalbandian and Lucas Arnold Ker.

 It was not all lost for Russia, as they were still able to beat Argentina 3 to 2.
 They then went on and won the finals against France, hoisting the Davis Cup trophy in the end.

 10. Jose Luis Clerc – John McEnroe, Davis Cup

 - Jose Luis Clerc Won: 6-3, 6-2, 4-6, 14-12

-However, it was a monumental win for him over McEnroe, and the only one that made the list that did not go all five sets.
-The forth set was long and grueling, but he finally found a way to get a break and hold serve to pick up the win.
+However, it was a monumental win for him over McEnroe and the only one that made the list that did not go all five sets.
+The fourth set was long and grueling, but he finally found a way to get a break and hold serve to pick up the win.

 11. Lorenzo Giustino – Corentin Moutet, French Open 2020